p-i/soap-to-jpa/README.md

 **factoryPackageName**

-Besides JPA files, the plugin generates also the factory, allowing to instantiate an appropriate JPA object regarding the stub type.
+Besides JPA files, the plugin generates also the factory, allowing to instantiate an appropriate JPA object regarding the stub typeName.
 The class name is **JPAEntitiesFactory**.
 This parameter will set the package name where this factory should be generated.

 Default value: *"org.apache.maven.soap.jpa.factory"*